The real origins of the Bible

 The Bible has an awful lot of stories that are suspiciously similar to other stories in the Bible.
 In some cases, that’s because the writers had this weird idea that history systematically repeats itself.
 So if they didn’t know enough about the life of Jesus or whoever they were writing about, they figured they could just look at stories about similar people in the earlier scriptures, and assume Jesus must have done the same things.

-Similarly, people who were convinced that Jesus was fulfilling prophecies probably wrote stories about him based on the Old Testament prophecies, rather than on any actual knowledge of what Jesus did.
+Similarly, people who were convinced that Jesus was fulfilling prophecies probably wrote stories about him based on the Old Testament prophecies, rather than based on any actual knowledge of what Jesus did.

-For example, even though Matthew was obviously copying from Mark when he wrote his gospel, he changed Mark’s account of Jesus riding one donkey into an absurd story where Jesus rides two donkeys at once.
+For example, even though Matthew was obviously copying from Mark when he wrote his gospel, he changed Mark’s account of Jesus riding one donkey, and made it into an absurd story where Jesus rides two donkeys at once.
 Why would he do that?
 Because that’s what he thought the Old Testament predicted.
 He had such a strong preconceived idea that Jesus had to have fulfilled prophecies, that he treated the prophecies as if they were the most reliable source of information on what had happened in Jesus’s life, overriding any actual sources of knowledge he might have had.

 “Luke” seems to have been influenced by the Greek playwright Euripides.
 Several phrases and stories in the gospel and the book of Acts are awfully similar to what Euripides had written hundreds of years earlier.